 Initially, MRS continued to award project grants as SHERT had done previously.
 However, this was changed under the Chairmanship of Professor David Harrison (currently John Reid Professor of Pathology at the University of St Andrews).
 MRS stopped giving project grants after 2011 and refocused the mission to support scientists at an early stage of their career by awarding PhD studentships instead.
 This spread resources better across Scottish Universities, delivering a broader and more dynamic portfolio of research.
 Significantly, it was also made a condition of award that there had to be an active industrial collaborator, ensuring that students gained industrial as well as academic experience, and raising the possibility of commercial impact from the research supported by MRS.

 This new approach is reinforced by the support MRS gives to undergraduate students through Vacation Scholarships and outreach to secondary schools.
 As well as this, a relationship was agreed in 2014 with the Daphne Jackson Trust, whose mission is to support scientists resuming work after a career break.
-This multi-level approach to supporting scientists in the early stages of their careers – secondary school, undergraduate, postgraduate and returners to science – as well as the need to partner PhD students with industry, has been continued under David Harrison’s successor, Professor Philip Winn (University of Strathclyde) and, currently, Professor Heather Wallace (Emeritus Professor, University of Aberdeen).
+This multi-level approach to supporting scientists in the early stages of their careers – secondary school, undergraduate, postgraduate and returners to science – continued under Professor Harrison’s successors, Professor Philip Winn (University of Strathclyde) and, currently, Professor Heather Wallace (Emeritus Professor, University of Aberdeen).
 Under Professor Winn’s Chairship, the PhD Studentship scheme broadened its remit, to accept appliations involving non-industrial as well as industrial collaboratiopns.
 MRS also launched their Early Career Researcher Grants in 2021, cementing their support for resarchers at the early stages of their career.

 How we set about our business is of course carefully regulated.
 As an independent charity, MRS is constituted in terms of Section 12 and Schedule 7 of the National Health Service (Scotland) Act 1978 (as amended) to receive and hold endowments, donations and bequests and to make grants from these funds to promote medical research in Scotland.
 It is required by the Health & Medicines Act 1988 to develop and exploit ideas and intellectual property.
 Funds are administered in terms of the Act by a body of Members (known as Trustees) who receive no fee or remuneration for their services.
 All those who have been appointed to serve as Members, or are otherwise associated with MRS (through the provision of specialist services, for example), have to agree to abide by a Code of Conduct based on the tenets of The Ethical Standards in Public Life etc. (Scotland) Act 2000.
 This Code is reviewed, and amended if required, at least annually to ensure that it continues to reflect good practice, meeting the requirements of OSCR, the Office of the Scottish Charity Regulator.